Ortho-integral surfaces: Orthobasis, (e-)orthoshapes, and length equivalent orthogeodesics

-Let $\Sigma$ be a surface of negative Euler characteristic obtained from removing points from a closed oriented surface.
-Denote by $\partial{\Sigma}$ the set of these removing points.
-The Teichm\"{u}ller space $\mathcal{T}(\Sigma)$ is denoted as the set of marked hyperbolic structures on $\Sigma$ up to isotopy such that each point in $\mathcal{T}(\Sigma)$ is represented by a hyperbolic surface with its boundary consisting of cusps and/or simple closed geodesics.
+Let $\Sigma$ be a topological surface of negative Euler characteristic with $n$ punctures, $n\geq 1$.
+Denote by $\partial{\Sigma}$ the set of punctures on $\Sigma$.
+The Teichm\"{u}ller space $\mathcal{T}(\Sigma)$ is denoted as the set of marked hyperbolic structures on $\Sigma$ up to isotopy such that there are $b$ geodesic boundaries and $c$ cusps where $b+c=n$.

-Let $S \in \mathcal{T}(\Sigma)$.
-A \textbf{truncated surface} on $S$, say $\hat{S}$, is a hyperbolic surface with its boundary $\partial{\hat{S}}$ consisting of simple closed geodesics and/or simple closed horocycles obtained from cutting off all the cusp regions of $S$.
-Denote by $\hat{S}(2)$ the \textbf{natural truncated surface} of $S$ where all removing cusp regions are of the same area $2$.
-Note that $\hat{S}=\hat{S}(2)=S$ if there are no cusps on $S$.
-We define $\hat{\mathcal{T}}(\Sigma)$ to be the set of all pairs $(S,\hat{S})$ with $S \in \mathcal{T}(\Sigma)$.
-Similarly, a \textbf{natural concave core} (or a concave core of grade 1 as defined in \cite{BPT20}), denoted by $S^\star{}$, is the surface obtained by cutting off all natural collars of cusps and simple closed geodesics on $\partial{S}$ of $S$.
-Note that a \textbf{natural collar} of a boundary component $\beta \in \partial{S}$ is \begin{itemize} \item a cusp region of area $2$ surrounding $\beta$ if $\beta$ is a cusp, \item a set of points at distance less than $\arcsinh\left(1/\sinh(\ell(\beta)/2)\right)$ from $\beta$ if $\beta$ is a simple closed geodesic. \end{itemize} Let $\eta$ be a homotopy class of arcs relative to $\partial{\Sigma}$.
+Let $\eta$ be a homotopy class of arcs relative to $\partial{\Sigma}$.
 The geometric realization of $\eta$ with respect to an $S\in \mathcal{T}(\Sigma)$ is an \textbf{orthogeodesic} which is a geodesic arc perpendicular to $\partial{S}$ at both ends, with a convention that any geodesic with an endpoint at a cusp is said to be perpendicular to that cusp.
-Note that an orthogeodesic is of infinite length if one of its endpoint is at a cusp of $S$.
+Note that an orthogeodesic is of infinite length if one of its endpoints is at a cusp of $S$.